fsterneder/node-kessel/README.md

-A application/boilerplate generator for Express which was inspired by [express-generator](https://github.com/expressjs/generator)
+A application/boilerplate generator for Express.js and Hapi.js which was inspired by [express-generator](https://github.com/expressjs/generator)

 ## Install